 - domain privacy to mask your contact information in the WHOIS database

-- domain expiration protection – this service is a subscription of its own, but for a low cost, prevents the domain from going into redemption all while the domain stays in an inactive state for up to a year.
+- domain expiration protection – this service is a subscription of its own, but for a low cost, prevents the domain from going into redemption, all while the domain stays in an inactive state for up to a year.

 What It Means To You

-To sum up, the bullet points above, if you were to search up 'how to choose a domain registrar' in a search engine, you will see tons of articles, maybe like this one, telling you the cheapest registrars for the year.
-That isn't the intent of this post.
+To sum up, the bullet points above, if you were to search for ‘how to choose a domain registrar‘ in a search engine, you would see tons of articles, maybe like this one, telling you the cheapest registrars for the year.
+That isn’t the intent of this post.
 This post is to educate you on making smart, understood decisions and help you be aware of the options.
 The domain registration business is about balance.

 For example, if you are looking for a cheap domain to secure for only a year, a discount registrar or reseller would be an easy search for you to lock down a domain name for only a year without addon services for a minor inconvenience to your wallet.

-If you intended to have a small start-up website for the summer and you don't have any long-term goals, you could look at a hosting provider who also registers domains because there isn't any concern about separating your domain and hosting services.
+If you intend to have a small start-up website for the summer and you don’t have any long-term goals, you could look at a hosting provider who also registers domains because there isn’t any concern about separating your domain and hosting services.

 However, if you are looking to secure multiple domains spanning multiple domain extensions for your growing business and have a rising website, you want to instead look at a larger registrar for securing the name and a hosting provider for your website.
-A larger domain registrar, like Domain.com, GoDaddy, Network Solutions, or even Google, can now secure your domain names, and offer you the amenities you need to secure your brand while you can calmly keep your website hosted at another provider.
+A larger domain registrar, like Domain.com, GoDaddy, Network Solutions, or even Google, can now secure your domain names and offer you the amenities you need to secure your brand while you can calmly keep your website hosted at another provider.